 However, accessing the video files directly without the client is more complicated.
 You must go into the relevant folder, make sure the files have properly downloaded, and then rename them to the name/date of your meeting.
 If you don’t rename these files right away, it can become straightforward to lose track of which file is which and cause a lot of confusion later on.

 It’s also important to note that the file will appear in this Zoom folder, even if the meeting hasn’t fully converted for viewing yet.
 This is handy if something interrupts the conversion process or if converting right after the session isn’t working for you because you can click on the file to start the conversion process over again.

 Recording a video to the cloud is another option, but it only works for licensed users with the Zoom desktop client or app who have enough cloud space in your plan.
 For reference, this typically is around 1GB per user, so not a whole lot.
 This means you can’t automatically record to popular cloud storage services like Dropbox.
 If you plan to do any regular recording, you are required to pay for a Zoom cloud storage plan.
 These plans begin at $40 per month for an additional 100GB.

 If you don’t mind all of that, enabling cloud recording itself is actually quite simple.
 Back in the Recording tab, where we showed you how to enable local recording, there should be an option further down to enable Cloud recording.
 Make sure it’s turned on.

 Then, when you select Record during a meeting, choose Record to the Cloud when the options appear.
-The video will once again process after the meeting concludes, but this time, it will upload to Zoom’s cloud, alerting you with an email when it has completed the recording process.
+When the meeting is over, Zoom will have the video recording ready for transfer to Zoom’s cloud, alerting you with an email when it has completed the recording process.